Gurgson/gurgson/README.md

 <img indent="5" src="https://skillicons.dev/icons?i=git,github,vscode,figma,webpack,vite"/>

 ## What am i working on currently? 🔨
-- GeoPuzzle (backend) - That's my engineering degree project which i'm doing with my friend.
-It's simple app where users have series of riddles and can anwear with a point on map.
-I'm on back-end sides and there is a lot of new challanges for me waiting.
+- GeoPuzzle (backend) - My engineering degree project which I am working on with a collegue.
+It is a simple app where users receive a series of riddles and can answear with a point on map.
+I am on back-end sides and there is a lot of new challanges for me to face.

-- Smaller projects - They allow me to learn and implement new solutions and technlogies in my future projects
+- Smaller projects - They allow me to learn and implement new solutions and technologies in my future projects.